 In some ways the scene was comical, but I saw it as a reflection of my prayer time with God that morning.
 I went into prayer earlier that day hurried, snarling and upset.
 I started dropping things down in groups because I really didn’t have time for this one-by-one thing.
 I fumed and fussed because I could not figure out how life got so messy.
 Immediately assuming responsibility for the tangles in others’ lives around me, (yes folks, I AM that powerful), I began to justify myself to God and paint a picture of a gloomy future.
 To top it off, I resisted God’s answer because I didn’t want to change my heart on a certain matter.
 I was right and wanted God to agree with me.
 Anyone out there ever do this, or is it just me?
 I ask pardon if I assume and offend.

 As I watched this scenario playing inside and outside the library building, I fought down the rumbling laughter that was threatening to erupt from me.
 God loves to teach me through metaphors and visual examples (a game we play, you see).
 I realized AGAIN that all I ever have to do is come with patience into His presence, willing to change and learn.
 When life doesn’t flow smoothly, or things happen that are outside my control, I can wait in the safety of His love and be assured he will “take care of this.”
 I don’t need to justify myself, assume blame, be fearful of or react to the behavior of others.
 Most times it is not at all about me but about stressors I am unaware of that affect how others conduct themselves.

 A honking horn behind me called my attention back to the task at hand.
 I gazed up at the green light.
-Ahh, it was time for Lynerd and me to proceed on the conveyor belt towards home.
+Ahh, it was time for Lynard and me to proceed on the conveyor belt toward home.

 Copyright September 2011